mrsteele/openai-tokens/README.md

 ### Token Limits

-This service will support maximum response sizes.
-So if you want to leave room to respond, make sure you leave room to respond.
+This service will support maximum request sizes.
+So if you want to leave room to respond, make sure you support a buffer.

 From ChatGPT directly: